-Last Updated: May-08-2017With lots of refreshing going on across the site, our article on guitars for smaller hands didn’t need many changes.
+Last Updated: Nov-12-2017With lots of refreshing going on across the site, our article on guitars for smaller hands didn’t need many changes.
 In fact we only removed the slightly dated Daisy Rock Wildwood Artist to make way for the very popular Yamaha APXT2 in the acoustic section.

 How would you define your perfect guitar?
 On one hand your personal preferences will heavily influence what you go for – you may prefer certain shapes, styles, genres and sounds.
 For example, a D’Angelico EX-63 Archtop is a very different guitar to RainSong’s H-WS1000N2!